nevesalisson1/AnimeManagement/README.md

 ## Testing

-This project includes unit tests for the `BankAppService` methods.
+This project includes unit tests.
 To run the tests, use the following command:

 ```bash
 dotnet test